atemmalaat/express-app/README.md

 Movies API with Express.js and MySQL

-Project Overview
+Project Overview:
-This repository hosts a robust RESTful API built with Node.js and the Express.js framework, designed to manage movie data stored in a MySQL database.
+"This repository hosts a robust RESTful API built with Node.js and the Express.js framework, designed to manage movie data stored in a MySQL database.
 It provides comprehensive CRUD (Create, Read, Update, Delete) operations for movie records, alongside search functionality and integration with the OMDb API for movie poster retrieval.
-The project emphasizes clean architecture, secure practices, and maintainable code, showcasing core backend development and API design principles.
+The project emphasizes clean architecture, secure practices, and maintainable code, showcasing core backend development and API design principles."

 This application was developed as part of a university assignment, providing hands-on experience with full-stack development concepts and modern software engineering practices.